-A good faith deposit (the "Deposit") in the amount of \$400,000 is required only from the successful bidder.
-The Deposit shall be payable to the order of the City in the form of a wire transfer in federal funds as instructed by the

-Municipal Advisor no later than 12:00 noon., M.D.T., on the 2024 Sale Date.
+A good faith deposit (the "Deposit") in the amount of \$600,000 is required only from the successful bidder.
+The Deposit shall be payable to the order of the City in the form of a wire transfer in federal funds as instructed by the Municipal Advisor no later than 12:00 noon., M.D.T., on the 2024 Sale Date.
 As an alternative to wiring funds, a bidder may deliver a cashier's or certified check, payable to the order of the City.
 If a check is used, it must precede each bid.
 Such check shall be promptly returned to its respective bidder whose bid is not accepted.

-The City shall, as security for the faithful performance by the successful bidder of its obligation to take up and pay for the Series 2024A Bonds when tendered, cash the Deposit check, if applicable, of the successful bidder and, hold the proceeds of the Deposit of the successful bidder, or invest the same (at the City's risk) in obligations which mature at or before the delivery of the Series 2024A Bonds as described under the caption "Manner and Time of Delivery" below, until disposed of as follows: (a) at such delivery of the Series 2024A Bonds and upon compliance with the successful bidder's obligation to take up and pay for the Series 2024A Bonds, the full amount of the Deposit held by the City, without adjustment for interest, shall be applied toward the purchase price of the Series 2024A Bonds at that time and the full amount of any interest earnings thereon shall be retained by the City; and (b) if the successful bidder fails to take up and pay for the Series 2024A Bonds when tendered, the full amount of the Deposit plus any interest earnings thereon will be forfeited to the City as liquidated damages.
+The City shall, as security for the faithful performance by the successful bidder of its obligation to take up and pay for the Series 2024 Bonds when tendered, cash the Deposit check, if applicable, of the successful bidder and, hold the proceeds of the Deposit of the successful bidder, or invest the same (at the City's risk) in obligations which mature at or before the delivery of the Series 2024 Bonds as described under the caption "Manner and Time of Delivery" below, until disposed of as follows: (a) at such delivery of the Series 2024 Bonds, the full amount of the Deposit held by the City, without adjustment for interest, shall be applied toward the purchase price of the Series 2024 Bonds at that time and the full amount of any interest earnings thereon shall be retained by the City; and (b) if the successful bidder fails to take up and pay for the City as liquidated damages.